grafana/grafana/docs/sources/panels-visualizations/visualizations/traces/index.md

 1. Go to the dashboard **Settings** and add a new variable called `traceId`, of variable type **Custom**, giving it a label if required.
 Select **Apply** to add the variable to the dashboard.
   {{< figure class="float-right"  src="/static/img/docs/panels/traces/screenshot-traces-custom-variable.png" caption="Add a Custom variable" >}}

-1. You can verify that the panel works by using a valid Trace ID for the data source used for the trace panel and editing the ID in the dashboard variable.
+1. You can verify that the panel works by using a valid trace ID for the data source used for the trace panel and editing the ID in the dashboard variable.
   {{< figure class="float-right"  src="/static/img/docs/panels/traces/screenshot-traces-traceid-panel.png" caption="Results of query in Trace panel" >}}